-If a VM process appears to be looping, the first step is to try to get a thread dump.
-If a thread dump can be obtained, it will often be clear which thread is looping.
-If the looping thread can be identified, then the trace stack in the thread dump can provide the direction on where (and maybe why) the thread is looping.
+If a VM process appears to be looping, try to get a thread dump.
+A thread dump often makes it clear which thread is looping, and the trace stack in the thread dump can provide the direction on where (and maybe why) the thread is looping.

 If the application console (standard input/output) is available, then press the Control+\ key combination (on Oracle Solaris or Linux) or the Control+Break key combination (on Windows) to cause the HotSpot VM to print a thread dump, including thread state.
 On Oracle Solaris and Linux operating systems the thread dump can also be obtained by sending a

 kill -QUIT pid).
 In this case, the thread dump is printed to the standard output of the target process.
 The output might be directed to a file, depending on how the process was started.

 If the Java process is started with the

 -XX:+PrintClassHistogram command-line option, then the Control+Break handler will produce a heap histogram.